 Lu is an avid traveler and has visited nearly 30 countries, where she has had the opportunity to meet with dignitaries such as Prince William and Kate Middleton and presidents Barack Obama and Bill Clinton.
 While on a trip to South Africa, Lu also had the opportunity to discuss human and animal rights during visits with Nelson Mandela and animal advocate Jane Goodall.

-Lu has an English degree from the College of Charleston where she was named Alumnus of the Year.
-She also holds a Master of Arts degree in education from the Citadel.
-Lu has also been presented with the Palmetto Award, the highest civilian honor given in the state of South Carolina.
-She has also been recognized in the South Carolina Congressional Record twice as an outstanding South Carolinian.
+Lu obtained an English degree from the College of Charleston, where she was named alumnus of the year.
+She also holds a Master of Arts degree in education from The Citadel.
+Lu has been presented with the Palmetto Award, the highest civilian honor given in the state of South Carolina and has been recognized in the South Carolina Congressional Record twice as an outstanding South Carolinian.

 In her free time, Lu is an advocate for homeless animals.
 In 2010, she created Lu Parker Project, a non-profit organization dedicated to helping homeless animals and at-risk teenagers through community projects and education.